 Wet stones should be stored indoors room temperature in a clean, dry place.
 Do not store in water, direct sunlight or the cold garage.

 These strops are set up in two stages to remove any remaining burr or wire edge and to give a very fine high polish to the blade’s edge.
 The following description is a general suggestion for achieving a high polished edge but you may want to experiment once you become comfortable with how the strops work.

 There are two leather strops (rough and smooth) backed with a rubberized magnetic backing.
 The side marked “mag” goes on to the steel base.

-Rub the green chromium oxide block over the ‘rough’ leather strop.
+- Rub or spray the green chromium oxide block over the ‘rough’ leather strop.

 NOTE: If your chromium oxide came in a spray vial, make sure to shake it well before spraying most of the surface of the ‘rough’ leather.

+- Now switch to the SMOOTH leather.
 It is not important to use the green abrasive with the smooth strop.
-Simply strop the knife again BACKWARDS 5 – 10 strokes per side.

 “Once a mind is stretched, it can never go back to the original state”